 3. In order to facilitate class discussion and preserve an environment in which all students are encouraged to participate, please keep the thrust of your class contributions directed at the material and arguments presented and not at fellow class members.
 Comments of a personal nature directed against fellow students will not be tolerated.

 Grading Policy: The grading breakdown is as follows:

-Class Participation 10% Attendance: 10% Critical Analysis Project: 20% (10% paper/10% presentation) Mid-term Exam: 30% Final Exam: 30%
+Attendance: 10% Class Discussion Leadership 10% Critical Analysis Project: 20% Mid-term Exam: 30% Final Exam: 30%